Decomposition of Topological Azumaya Algebras with Orthogonal Involution: Introduction

 \subsection{Acknowledgments}

 The author would like to express her thankfulness to \textit{Ben Williams} for proposing this research topic, pointing out relevant references, and having devoted a great deal of time to discuss details of the research with the her.
 She also gratefully acknowledges \textit{Kirsten Wickelgren} and \textit{Diarmuid Crowley} for reading the introduction and providing valuable suggestions that improve its exposition.
+I am thankful to the anonymous referee for their thorough review of the paper and for offering insightful comments.
+Many of their suggestions have been incorporated into the revised version of the manuscript.